 The Company has variable interest rate borrowings denominated in currencies other than the functional currency of the borrowing subsidiaries.
 As a result, the Company is exposed to fluctuations in the currency of the borrowing against the subsidiaries' functional currency.
-In addition, one of the Company's non-U.S. dollar-functional-currency subsidiaries purchases a raw material in the normal course of business for use in glass container production that is priced in U.S. dollars.
+In addition, one of the Company's non-U.S. dollar-functional-currency subsidiaries purchases a raw material materials in the normal course of business for use in glass container production that is priced in U.S. dollars.
 Such purchases expose the Company to exchange rate fluctuations.
-The Company uses derivatives to manage these exposures and designates these derivatives as cash flow hedges of foreign exchange risk.
+The Company uses derivatives to manage these exposures and designates these derivatives as cash flow hedges of foreign currency exchange risk.

-An unrecognized gain of \$ 0 million at March 31, 2023, an unrecognized gain of \$ 1 million at December 31, 2022 and an unrecognized gain of \$ 1 million at March 31, 2022, related to these cross-currency swaps, were included in Accumulated OCI, and will be reclassified into earnings within the next 12 months.
+An unrecognized gain of \$0 million at March 31, 2023, an unrecognized gain of \$1 million and \$1 million at June 30, 2023, December 31, 2022 and an unrecognized gain of \$1 million at March 31, 2022 June 30, 2022, respectively, related to these cross-currency swaps, were included in Accumulated OCI, and will be reclassified into earnings within the next 12 months.